jessica-sie/DSA/week6/README.md

 get to the base case
 => since the recursive function does not need to return any value, this recursion does not have a general case

+only a set of algorithm runs for each character in the infix notation